Repeated sampling of different individuals within the same clusters to improve precision of longitudinal estimators: the DISC design: Simulation study

 We conducted a simulation study to (1) confirm the analytic calculations presented in section \ref{sec_analytic}, and (2) to assess whether the gains in precision from using a DISC design hold when a more complicated estimator leveraging covariate information is used instead of the simple estimator studied in section \ref{sec_analytic}.

-Data were generated to mimic a two-stage sampling design, with clusters sampled first and individuals within clusters sampled second.
-A population of 1000 clusters was generated, with half assigned to an intervention group and half to a control group.
-A sample of 100 clusters was then taken from this population using either the RCS design or the DISC design.
-In the RCS design, two different samples of clusters (balanced between the intervention and control arms) were taken to represent the survey at time 1 and time 2, and in the DISC design, the same sample of clusters was taken at both time points.
+Data were generated to mimic a two-stage sampling design, with clusters sampled first and individuals second.
+A population of 1000 clusters was generated, half intervention and half control.
+A sample of 100 clusters was taken from this population using either the RCS design or the DISC design.
+In the RCS design, two different cluster samples (balanced between the intervention and control arms) were taken to represent the survey at time 1 and time 2, and in the DISC design, the same cluster sample was taken at both time points.
 Next, within each sampled cluster, a sample of 25 individuals was taken, with outcomes generated according to the equation